xs-hua/test-tool-with-cypress/README.md

 # Overview

-This is an ui and api test framework using cypress and cucumber
+This is an ui framework using cypress and cucumber
-- demonstrate api test with public api()

 - demonstrate ui test with cypress official page
+- demonstrate api test with public api(TODO)

 ### Some opinions derived from previous use experience ###
 - not compatible enough with CI, test tool(browserstack etc.)